New Protections for Pregnant and Breastfeeding Employees

 Consistent with the ADA’s approach, under the PFWA, employers and employees must engage in an interactive process to determine appropriate accommodations.
 An employer doesn’t have to grant an employee’s requested accommodation if an alternative the employer prefers would be equally effective.

-The Equal Employment Opportunity Commission (EEOC) will enforce the PWFA and has two years to issue regulations, including examples of pregnancy-related accommodations.
+The Equal Employment Opportunity Commission (EEOC) will enforce the PWFA and has one year from the date of enactment to issue regulations, including examples of pregnancy-related accommodations.

 PUMP Act Requirements